DyogenIBENS/PhylDiag/README.txt

 "-nbHpsRecommendedGap=X" sets the number of homologies to X for the target synteny block in the average MHP for the recommended gapMax type (the default value is 2) and "-targetProbaRecommendedGap" is the value of the p-value of this target synteny block of "nbHpsRecommendedGap" hps.
 See the Supp Data of PhylDiag for more explicit informations

-"-minimalLength" is the minimal length of considered chromosome for pairwise comparisons.
-Using a minimalLength of 2 may improve a lot the speed of the algorithm without loosing any sb (since sb comes from chromosomes of at least 2 genes) but may give wrong statistics on genomes at the beginning of the error log
+"-minChromLength" is the minimal length of considered chromosome for pairwise comparisons.
+Using a minChromLength of 2 may improve a lot the speed of the algorithm without loosing any sb (since sb comes from chromosomes of at least 2 genes) but may give wrong statistics on genomes at the beginning of the error log

 ###################
 # PhylDiag Viewer #